jeffblankenburg/31-days-of-vibe-coding/outlines/week4.md

 ## Day 25 – Team Vibes: Scaling AI Collaboration

 **Abstract:**
-When your entire dev team starts vibe coding, chaos can follow—unless you create shared standards.
+When your entire dev team starts vibe coding, chaos can follow, unless you create shared standards.
 This post covers how to introduce AI collaboration at scale: team style guides, review rituals, and shared observability dashboards to keep everyone aligned.

 ### Outline
 1. **Team Dynamics** – From solo speed to shared rhythm.